Foundation for Research and Exploration of Mind Motivation

 To think of, imagine, or visualize a detailed thought.

 DR. GUANG YUE - CLEVELAND CLINIC FOUNDATION - 2003 - OFFICIALLY PROVED YOU CAN BUILD BIGGER MUSCLES JUST BY THINKING ABOUT USING THEM IN A STUDY PRESENTED TO SOCIETY OF NEUROSCIENCE: 30 Adults spent 15 minutes a day visualizing exercising the little finger.
 All increased the strength of the pinkie by 35% and buffed up the muscle around the elbow 13%.
-In a second study, 10 adults aged 20-35 imagined flexing one of their biceps has hard as possible in training sessions five times a week.
+In a second study, 10 adults aged 20-35 imagined flexing one of their biceps as hard as possible in training sessions five times a week.
 Electrical impulses at the motor neurons of their arm muscles were monitored to make certain they were not unintentionally tensing.
 After a few weeks biceps showed 13.5% increase in strength and maintained that gain for three weeks after training stopped.
+Read more on this here: The Art of Mental Gymnastics

 Patients in clinical studies often feel relief even when they’re given placebos - pills that do NOT contain medication.
 The cause, doctors think, is the power of the mind to influence the body.
 Scientists at the University of British Columbia report that Parkinson’s Patients taking a placebo had an increase in the release of dopamine in the parts of the brain that are damaged by the disease equal to the actual drugs used to accomplish the same thing.